 - Don’t use technology as a babysitter in your home or your classroom.

-- Link learning concepts to games to make tech exposure count.
+- Link learning concepts to interactive games to make tech exposure count.

 Here is the skinny you want to delay your child’s technology exposure.
 But reality is that technology is here to stay.
 We need to accept it.
 We live in a digital world.
 The more we delay technology exposure the more we go against mainstream culture.
 Although there there are some negative effects of technology exposure we can not ignore its benefits.